aryanbhave/LinuxTools/README.md

     - Use wireshark to view the packets being transferred between the two targets.
 #### 2. Network Scanner

-      - Retrieves the MAC address/addresses of an IP address or range of IP addresses.
+      - Retrieves the MAC address/addresses of an IP address or range of IP addresses that are up on a subnet.

 ## Requirements
 Kali Linux,